tschaub/squat/readme.md

     npm install -g nik

-Now, to create a new module, create a directory and set up the scaffolding:
+Now, say you want to create a new module named `diddly`.
+Create a new directory and set up the module scaffolding with the following:

-    mkdir my-module
+    mkdir diddly
-    cd my-module
+    cd diddly
     nik tschaub/squat

 After answering a few questions, you'll be set up with the basics for your new module.